devrlora/simple21/README.md

 * Which ever player gets a number closer to 21 wins the round.
 * The game ends after 5 rounds.
 * The player who wins best 3 out of 5 rounds wins.
+* Press the 'restart' button to clear the score and start a new game.

 ## Wireframe: